6ixB/nexus/README.md

 A Simple Identity Provider Platform and an OAuth 2.0 and OpenID Connect Authorization Server, built using Nest.js, Next.js, Node OIDC Provider, and Prisma.

+Disclaimer: This repository is used as a my personal learning outlet about OAuth 2.0 and OpenID Connect authorization and authentication flows.

 ## Installation

 ```bash